jaytimm/PresElectionResults/all-the-newness.md

   mutate(label = paste0(year, ' - ', winner))
 ```

-**Nine US states** have not voted for a Democratic Presidential
+> **Nine US states** have not voted for a Democratic Presidential
-candidate since LBJ.
-So, roughly 1/5 of the country (here, of total
+> candidate since LBJ.
+So, roughly 1/5 of US States haven’t supported a
-states) hasn’t voted for a Democrat since LBJ –
+> Democrat since LBJ –

 ``` r
 last_dem %>%